 Compare business loans from top lenders

-What are the benefits of a Chase business term loan?
+What are the benefits and drawbacks of a Chase business term loan?

 - In-person application.
 You must visit a Chase branch to apply for a business loan.

 - Open only to Chase accountholders.
 You must hold or open a business banking account in order to qualify for any of the business loan options offered by Chase.

 - Down payment required.
-Be sure you have the money to cover a down payment for many of its business loan options.
+Chase requires you to have a down payment for many of its business loan options.

 - Fees and interest rates.
 Interest rates and applicable fees aren’t available online, so you won’t know the total cost of the loan until you meet with a banker in person.